civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (c) of the definition **judge** in subsection 2(1) of the `Canada Elections Act` is replaced by the following:

-    in relation to the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, a judge of the Supreme Court of the Province;
+    in relation to the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, a judge of the Supreme Court of the Province;

   **(2)** Paragraph (e) of the definition **judge** in subsection 2(1) of the Act is repealed.